grannycart/subworld-shortstory1/second-version_rev2.md

 She kept the microphones pointed towards the last location where she had heard the ship.
 After a minute of nothing but the nerve-wracking ticking splashing over her senses, she heard a distant electric whine, and then the cough of the ship's diesels starting up again.
 Her fingers tightened around the directional wheel.
 The signal was moving again.
 She slowly rolled the wheel under her palms.
 It only took seconds for her to understand that they had turned from their previous course.
 She tracked them another moment, and then was sure: they had turned towards the *Prospect*.

-"The ship on the surface has started their engines again."
-Said Cassandra.
+"The ship on the surface has started their engines again," said Cassandra.
 She swung the sonar direction over to center on the engine noise.

 **.**
 **.**